Dan0sz/host-analytics-locally/readme.txt

 = 3.7.0 =
 * *Track Ad Blockers* events are now sent *after* the Pageview is sent.
 Fixing the bug for it to create sessions instead of pageviews.
 * Added Minimal Analytics support to allow (light-weight) users to get rid of that nasty **Unused JS** notice in Google PageSpeed Insights.
+  * This option can be enabled in Basic Settings > Snippet Type.
+* Fixed event category and label for Adjusted Bounce Rate for gtag.js.
+* Moved Capture Outbound Links and Adjusted Bounce Rate options to Extensions tab.
+* Moved Track Logged In Administrators? and Anonymize IP to Basic Settings tab.

 = 3.6.0 =
 * CAOS now throws a notice if an Ad Blocker is enabled on CAOS' admin screen, because Ad Blockers block any URL with 'analytics' in it, e.g. host-analyticsjs-local, which'll cause manual updates to not work properly.